docker-flow/docker-flow-monitor/docs/article.md

       - 9090:9090
 ```

 The environment variable `GLOBAL_SCRAPE_INTERVAL` shows the first improvement over the "original" Prometheus service.
 It allows us to define entries of its configuration as environment variables.
 This, in itself, is not a big improvement.
 More powerful additions will be presented later on.

-TODO: Link to env. vars. docs.
+Please visit [TODO](TODO) for more information about environment variables that can be used as configuration.

 Now we're ready to deploy the stack.